AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/architecture.md

 ### Editors {#editors}

 * **Universal Editor** - The Universal Editor uses an instrumented DOM to allow in-place editing of content.
 See [Attributes and Types](attributes-types.md) for details regarding the necessary metadata.
 See the document [Getting Started with the Universal Editor in AEM](getting-started.md) for an example of the instrumentation in AEM.
-* **Properties Rail** - Some properties of components can be not edited in-context, e.g. rotation time of a carousel or which accordion tab shall be always opened or closed.
+* **Properties Rail** - Some properties of components can be not edited in-context, for example, rotation time of a carousel or which accordion tab shall be always opened or closed.
 To allow for editing of such component information, a form-based editor is provided in the side rail of the editor.

 ### Remote App {#remote-app}